harvard-library/librarycloud_ingest_sdk/README.md

 printed to the log.

 As part of initialization, the camel process will create any SQS queues defined in ```camel-context.xml``` that do not already exist.
-In the default configuration these will ```librarycloud-developer-done``` and ```librarycloud-developer-dead-letter```.
+In the default configuration these will be ```librarycloud-developer-done``` and ```librarycloud-developer-dead-letter```.

 Nothing will happen until a message appears on a queue that the process is monitoring.
-To validate the configuration, copy the text from ```data/sample_message_01.xml``` and manually post a new message to inbound messages SQS queue by right-clicking on the queue name and selecting "Send a Message".
+To validate the configuration, copy the text from ```data/sample_message_01.xml``` and manually post a new message to the inbound message SQS queue by right-clicking on the queue name and selecting "Send a Message".

 When the local process picks up the message, some additional output will be printed.
 If the sample pipeline componenet is invoked correctly, it will print